It was just a beautiful spring day, and the almost crystalline blue sky harboured not a single cloud.

 So call it disillusionment.
 Call it immaturity, call it being led astray, it was what it was.
 The boys were at the bar.
 In the light of day, they tended to its needs.
 At night, they depleted its resources to the point of exhaustion.
 Lather, debauch, repeat.

 Yet some part of them still wanted the diploma.
-Tuition wasn’t really just the membership fee to Domus.
+Tuition wasn’t really just the membership fee to Domus, not all the time anyway.
 They’d been brought up to achieve.
-So exam time always initiated this frantic process, what courses am I in, what are the course materials, when is the exam, what short-cuts are out there to get me through?
+So exam time always initiated this frantic process: what courses am I in, what are the course materials, when is the exam, what short-cuts are out there to get me through?
 It could become very tense and exhausting, being utterly unprepared and blindsided by exams in courses you’d only just realized you’d been enrolled in all year long, especially if – God help us – they were scheduled on a Friday.
 What sort of Torquemadas scheduled an exam on the day after Thursday Night?
 The day after Thursday Night, for fuck sakes.
-One time, Mike, having finished his own Friday ordeal in another room, peered into a class where Rossi was suffering through his own dark day of the academic soul, looking through the small window in the door of the classroom.
+One time, Mike, having finished his own Friday ordeal in another room, peered into a class where Rossi was suffering through his own dark morning of the academic soul, looking through the small window in the door to the classroom.
 Rossi was trying to overcome the effects of the prior night’s alcohol with some uppers.
-Even out the strain, right?
+Even out the strain, you know.
 Mark watched as Rossi looked at the question sheet, picked it up, and used it to mop his fevered brow, the sweat pouring off him.